VIDEO: Grizzly bears fight along northern B.C. highway in rare footage - Victoria News

 “Keep a sharp eye out for the little wolf that is observing them in the distance.”

-The video, which appears to have been taken from inside a vehicle, had been viewed more than 87,000 times as of Saturday afternoon, with many mesmorized by the footage.
+The video, which appears to have been taken from inside a vehicle, had been viewed more than 87,000 times as of Saturday afternoon, with many mesmerized by the footage.

 “Wow, truly a once in a lifetime experience!
 Amazing footage!,” wrote Tanner Moulton.